devshakie/NODEJS/README.md

 # My Project

-This is a compilation of all the images from the using xata assignment.
+This is a compilation of all the images from the using xata database assignment.
 This is my xata database and table
 ![](./READMEimages/xataEventsDb.png)
 Below is a screenshot of a sample get request.